-Last but not least, we quantify the loss in welfare induced by the Booker.
+Last but not least, a key contribution of our paper is to quantify the loss in welfare induced by the Booker.
 To do so, we calibrate a structural model of demand for books in which the surplus of consumers depends on the difference between their expectations regarding the utility a book will give them ("decision utility") and the true utility they get from it ("experienced utility"; Kahneman, 1994, Allcott, 2011, 2013).
 Specifically, our welfare analysis rests on the comparison of consumer surplus under two scenarios: a status quo scenario where consumers can use the prize to gauge the book and a counterfactual scenario in which the prize does not exist.

 Our lower bound and most conservative estimates, which assume that consumers correctly assess a book's utility absent the Booker, suggest that the prize reduces consumer surplus by \$70,039 each year.
-This means that on average each consumer buying a Booker Prize-winning book experiences a loss in her surplus of \$1.33, which is non-negligible as it corresponds to 8 percent of the average price of a book.
-We further show that this loss in welfare mainly arises from consumers switching from non-awarded to awarded books that they expect to enjoy more - that is, a business-stealing effect - rather than from consumers expanding their total book consumption.
+This means that on average each consumer buying a Booker Prize-winning book experiences a loss in her surplus of \$1.33, which is substantial as it corresponds to 8 percent of the average price of a book.
+We further show that this loss in welfare mainly arises from consumers switching from non-awarded to awarded books that they expect to enjoy more rather than from consumers expanding their total book consumption.
+We thus provide original evidence of a business-stealing effect.
+This suggests that the negative welfare effect of the Booker arises from the prize distorting consumer choices by redirecting them away from books they would have initially preferred.
+In other words, the Booker leads consumers to buy a book not because it best matches their preferences, but because of the prize's influence.

 This paper contributes to several strands of literature.
-The first is the literature on experts (Ginsburgh & van Ours, 2003, Reinstein & Snyder, 2005, Hilger et al., 2011, Friberg and Grönqvist, 2012, Loeper et al, 2014, Ginsburgh et al. 2019, Reimers & Waldfogel, 2021), to which we contribute by showing how their judgments can affect commercial success and consumer welfare.
+The first is the literature on experts (Ginsburgh and van Ours, 2003, Reinstein and Snyder, 2005, Visser and Swank, 2007, Swank et al., 2008, Hilger et al., 2011, Friberg and Grönqvist, 2012, Loeper et al., 2014, Ginsburgh et al., 2019, Reimers and Waldfogel, 2021, Asmat et al., 2024), to which we contribute by showing how their judgments can affect commercial success and consumer welfare.
 In particular, we document that if the tastes of experts diverge from those of consumers, the recommendations of the former can result in a welfare loss for the latter.
-To the best of our knowledge, this paper is the first to document and quantify that welfare loss.
+To the best of our knowledge, this paper is the first to document and quantify that welfare loss, as well as the underlying taste mechanism that explains why expert and lay preferences diverge.
 Our analysis, therefore, supports the view of experts as the agents of consumers who are the principals (Cameron, 1995) and documents that this principal-agent relationship can be suboptimal if their interests are not aligned.

 This paper also contributes to the literature on awards and prizes by confirming that awards increase commercial success (Ashworth et al., 2010, Ponzo and Scoppa, 2015, Ginsburgh, 2003, Lagios and Méon, 2024).
 More importantly, we provide additional evidence on a more recent finding of that literature, which is that awards can lead to a decrease in sentiment and ratings from online reviews posted by users (Rossi, 2021, Lagios and Méon, 2024), thereby also contributing to the literature on online reviews and rating systems (Hörner and Lambert, 2021, Reimers and Waldfogel, 2021, Acemoglu et al., 2022).
+However, the existing literature has thus far fallen short of quantifying the welfare loss associated with the decline in sentiment and of documenting the underlying mechanism.
+The present paper fills that gap.